 Not everyone is happy with Advent, however.
 Take a look behind the scenes at the issues tourists never get to hear about.

-ZagrebDox is an international documentary film festival taking place in early spring at Europa Cinema.
+ZagrebDox is an international documentary film festival taking place in early spring.
 It consists of two programs, regional and international, which present the best creative documentary films of the year.

 For more on moving and living Croatia and beyond, check out the Total Croatia introduction to life here.
 And the Total Zagreb portal has a useful section in its navbar for all you need to know about making the big move and settling in.